Marygrove vs. Sunsetter

 In contrast, competitors often provide a more general “all-weather” warranty, which may lack specific guarantees on essential components, leaving you with uncertainties regarding long-term reliability and satisfaction.

-Sunsetter’s warranty is pro-rated — and riddled with exclusions.
-After five years, fabric replacement is only discounted 50%.
-After year eight, just 25%.
-Motor coverage caps at five years.
-But the bigger issues are what the warranty excludes: labor charges for installing replacement parts are not covered, so a “free” warrantied part still comes with a $300 contractor bill.
-The warranty also does not transfer to new homeowners — if you buy a house with a Sunsetter, you inherit zero coverage.
+Sunsetter’s warranty is riddled with exclusions.
+Labor charges for installing replacement parts are not covered, so a “free” warrantied part still comes with a $300 contractor bill.
+The warranty is also voided if water pools on the fabric, yet their manual pitch adjustment makes proper drainage unreliable.
+And because Sunsetter doesn’t install their own awnings, warranty service depends on finding an independent contractor willing to do the work.
 One customer on Consumer Affairs wrote: “A warranty without paper doesn’t mean anything” (Jan 2026).

 Feature Comparison